 The Nomad Seed Project is talking about Nashville breadroot (Pediomelum subacaule), which was an food for indigenous groups on the Great Plains.

 Ladies in the audience might want to consider raspberry leaf tea, and if you’re tossing out your old jeans you can use them to grow mushrooms instead.
-You might find it a bit more tricky to make sweet cicely and spruce sours, but they sound tasty.
 And I’ve been writing about the chocolate vine, Akebia quinata, for Lubera on Facebook, so now of course I need to find some vertical space in the garden where a pair of those can live!
-They are included in the current Lubera 20% discount on climbing plants….

 OK, my work here is done.
 Enjoy your weekend and I will return with another grounbreaking Tendrils next week!